kcharters/Studio5Portfolio/README.md

  I made this video to help them refresh their memory when cloning, branching and merging [Link to video on slack](https://canteenappworkspace.slack.com/files/U018CARLS9Y/F01B1306RC5/git_tutorial.mp4)
  Our first sprint finished on the 24/09

-I made the firebase auth with login modal and signup page, It was working on my branch but as soon as we merged it stopped so that is a bug i will work on next sprint.
-We finished out first sprint today with most of initial build issues completed.
+I made the firebase auth with login modal and signup page, We finished out first sprint today with most of initial build issues completed.